PowerDMARC

 DKIM exists in your DNS as a TXT (Text) or CNAME (Canonical Name) DNS record, and looks something like this:

-Why is DKIM important?
+Why is DKIM Important?

-DKIM is one of the standard authentications protocols out there, at par with DMARC and SPF.
+DKIM is one of the standard authentication protocols out there, at par with DMARC and SPF.
 It is a highly scalable technology that allows sending parties to sign outbound messages with hash values.
 When used to protect email messages, DKIM can help ensure an email is never tampered with till it gets successfully and safely delivered to recipient inboxes.

-What does a DKIM record contain?
+What Does a DKIM Record Contain?

 A complete DKIM key pair contains 2 main components to it:

-The public key is accessible to email receiving servers and is published on the sender’s DNS, while the private key is known only to the sender and is used for signing messages before they are sent.
+The public key is accessible to email-receiving servers and is published on the sender’s DNS, while the private key is known only to the sender and is used for signing messages before they are sent.

-Given below is an example of a DKIM record:
+Below is an example of a DKIM record:

 The private key is to be shared only with authorized senders and no one else.
 The DKIM record generated below is essentially the public key (value) that needs to be published on your domain pointing to your domain which is: